Devanthakudu (1960 film): Casting and filming

 N. T. Rama Rao was cast as the male lead Sundaram and Krishna Kumari as the female lead Meenakshi.
 S. V. Ranga Rao, who played Yama in Sati Savitri (1957), reprised his role in Devanthakudu.
-Kalyanam Raghuramayya played Narada in addition to working as playback singer.
+Kalyanam Raghuramaiah played Narada in addition to working as playback singer.
 The Tamil version featured a largely different cast, with only Ranga Rao mutual to both.
 In the Tamil version Naan Kanda Sorgam, Krishna Kumari's elder sister Sowcar Janaki played Meenakshi.

 Devanthakudu and Naan Kanda Sorgam were filmed simultaneously, with scenes from the former being filmed first and those from the latter second.
 Because of a belief that if Rama Rao wore multiple different get-ups the film would succeed, he sported two additional disguises for this film: that of a woman, and that of an elderly dance teacher.
 Though a couple of dialogues from the Yama durbar were borrowed from the Bengali version, Sadasivabrahmam largely followed his own diktat and wrote apt and appealing dialogues reflecting the lifestyle and societal problems of the 1960s.
 The final cut of Devanthakudu was 17 reels, longer than the Bengali original which was 13 reels.

 Soundtrack

 The soundtrack was composed by G. Aswatthama, and the lyrics were written by Aarudra.
-The songs "Go Go Go Gongura" and "Entha Madhura" attained popularity, as did the various shlokas and poems narrated by Ghantasala and Raghuramayya.
+The songs "Go Go Go Gongura" and "Entha Madhura" attained popularity, as did the various shlokas and poems narrated by Ghantasala and Raghuramaiah.